harshavardhansu/aws-serverless-helpdesk/README.md

-# aws-serverless-helpdesk
+# Serverless IT Support Automation Platform
-A fully serverless IT support automation platform using AWS Lambda, Amazon Lex, and DynamoDB for real-time ticket handling.
+A fully serverless IT support automation platform built on AWS Lambda, Amazon Lex, and DynamoDB, enabling real-time ticket processing and conversational AI support.